 For example, if a human baby falls backward, his hands will move upwards in order to grab in the “fur” of his mother.
 If the food blocks your airway, you will cough.
 If a cat is scared by a surprise, it will hiss.

 Now, how can a hiss save a cat in conditions of life threat?

 It’s easy.
 What do you think, which other sound is the closest to a hissing cat?
 Yes, it’s a snake – the most dangerous reptile in the jungle.

 Many animals, including cats, have another reflex developed.
 If they hear a hiss of a snake, they will either jump up, jump back, freeze or flee.
 And they will do it instinctively, as a reflex to the hiss.
 Why?

 Because an animal who hisses, the snake, that is, can send others over the rainbow bridge with one bite.
 One… tiny… bite.
 Thus, the animal will not have a second chance to lean back, freeze or run away if a snake gets in their way.

 So, the mother nature made the cat replicate this sound.
 When a cat is surprised by a larger predator, he hisses, which makes the attacker freeze.
 Not for long though, but a fraction of a second in enough for the cat to retreat to safety.
 And it’s all thank to two involuntarily reflexes – hissing, and freezing because of it.

 So, next time when your cat hisses at you, don’t be surprised it makes skin or your neck crawl.
-Remember, in the wild, this sound could send you over the rainbow bridge with just a tiny bite.
+Remember, in the wild, this sound could send you over the rainbow bridge in a matter of a second.